Space Cowboys: Cast

+Jay Leno has a cameo appearance as himself.

 Production

 Principal photography started in July 1999 and lasted three months.
 Scenes were filmed on location at the Johnson Space Center in Houston, Texas, and the Kennedy Space Center and Cape Canaveral Air Force Station in Florida.
 Interior shots of the flight simulator, shuttle, and mission control were filmed on sets at Warner Bros.

 The 1958 portrayals of the characters are filmed with younger actors dubbed by their older counterparts.

-The original music score was composed by longtime Eastwood collaborator Lennie Niehaus.
+The original music score was composed by longtime Clint Eastwood collaborator Lennie Niehaus.

 Release

 The film grossed over $90 million in its United States release, and a further $38 million internationally, for a worldwide total of $128.8 million.

 Reception

 Space Cowboys was well received by critics.
 Rotten Tomatoes reports a critic score of 78% based on 122 reviews, with an average rating of 6.72/10.
 The website's consensus reads, "While the plot is overly clichéd, the superb acting by the stars (especially the tense interactions between Clint Eastwood and Tommy Lee Jones) and the spectacular special effects make this a movie worth seeing."
 On Metacritic, the film has a weighted average score of 73 out of 100, based on 35 critics, indicating "generally favorable reviews".